Engin-Boot/capture-behavior-of-a-visit-counter-anjalimnnit/needs-director.md

 When a person enters through the sensor

-Then if visitor has a patient card then increment visitor count by 1.
+Then increament the visitor count by 1 for each card.

 ## Scenario: Compute parking slots to reserve for visiting specialists